Our law firm is taking on new Truvada lawsuits and other HIV drug injury lawsuits involving kidney injuries or bone injuries in all 50 states.

 A non-official MDL for the Viread and Truvada lawsuits has formed organically, however, in the Northern District of California (N.D.
 Cal.).
 Most of the initial TDF lawsuits were being filed in the Northern District of California, which is where Gilead is headquartered.
 In April 2019, these cases were consolidated together before Judge Jon S. Tigar for pretrial purposes.
 Thereafter, new TDF lawsuits filed against Gilead in other federal districts have been regularly transferred to the Northern District of California and then consolidated before Judge Tigar for efficiency.

-The end result of these venue transfers has been the emergence of a purely “organic” MDL that has about 40 cases involving just over 2,200 individual plaintiffs.
-There are still a number of lawsuits in other federal courts that have not been transferred.
+The result of these venue transfers has been the emergence of a purely “organic” MDL that has about 40 cases involving just over 2,200 individual plaintiffs.
+There are still some lawsuits in other federal courts that have not been transferred.
 There are also a large number of TDF lawsuits pending in California state courts, where the California version of a mass-tort MDL has been established.

 When Will TDF Lawsuits Against Gilead Settle?

 The first test trial is set for July 2022 and we could potentially see a negotiated settlement by the end of the year.
 November 2022 Update: There has been no test trial and Gilead’s counsel had informed us that telling you that there could be a settlement in 2022 is ” false and misleading because no settlement has been reached or is imminent in any products liability action against Gilead related to the TDF medications.”
 (These people must be a blast to hang out with at PTA meetings, I’ll tell you.)

 Anyone who took Truvada (or another TDF drug such as Viread) for the treatment of HIV for a period of 6 months or more and subsequently suffered kidney damage or bone fractures may be eligible to file a Truvada lawsuit.

 Contact Us About a Viread or Truvada Lawsuit